theonize/Currier/Gloss/Jonah/Jonah 3.md

 - bleached white from stomach acid
 - other fish survivors have similar outcomes

+It's 550 miles from Samaria to Nineveh
+- about a month's travel for Jonah
+- spec: 40 days?

 Jonah was racist.
 Is denominationalism akin to racism?